GoogleChrome/web.dev/src/site/content/en/blog/evolving-cls/index.md

 ## How will this affect my page's CLS score?

-Since this update caps the CLS of a page, **no page will have a higher score** as a result of this change.
+Since this update caps the CLS of a page, **no page will have a worse score** as a result of this change.

 And based on our analysis, **55% of origins will not see a change in CLS at all